 Pursuant to 28 C.F.R.
 Section 42.302 all recipients of federal funds must be in compliance with EEOP and Civil Rights requirements.
 All programs that receive SASP funds or are subawarded SASP funds via program agreements are required to conform to the grant program requirements.
-If there is a violation to this it may result in suspension or termination of funding, until such time as the recipient is in compliance.
-Information on required Civil Rights trainings can be found at http://ojp.gov/about/ocr/assistance.htm.
+Violations may result in suspension or termination of funding until CJCC determines the recipient is in compliance.
+Information on required biannual agency-wide Civil Rights trainings can be found at http://ojp.gov/about/ocr/assistance.htm.